What are Intent Based Keywords? What are its Importance to SEO?

 Still, search engines hold a maximum number of internet users coming to them for any transactions to make or any information they need.

 How do search engines like Google, Bing, Yahoo, and Yandex do so?
 Only because these are pull marketing mediums, i.e., they provide the right information to the right audience.
 This is what intent is meant by.
+There is huge difference in push marketing and pull marketing medium

 The business becomes effortless when the intent of the marketer and the customer are similar.